hmthang96/Z490-Vision-G-Hackintosh/README.md

 - VGA: RX570 Shapphie Nitro 4Gb
 ____________________

 My EFI work only on Z490 Vision G (not D) on Catalina, Bigsur and Monterey.
+Currently, Working on macOS Monterey 12.5 (21G72)

 - Before using my EFI, you must use OCAuxiliaryTools to create MLB, UUID, Serial Number and ROM.
 - I use iGPU for compute only!